 Contents

-In Ohio, the definition and penalties for DUI Related Aggravated Vehicular Homicide are found in the Ohio Revised Code Section 2903.06.
+The definition and penalties for DUI Related Aggravated Vehicular Homicide in Ohio are found in the Ohio Revised Code Section 2903.06.
 (ORC § 2903.06)

 Types of Vehicular Homicide and Vehicular Manslaughter in Ohio